CloudCoinConsortium/CloudCoin/RAIDA Protocol/README.md

 ## RAIDA 'Multi-Detect' Service

 The RAIDA Multi Detection Protocol allows many coins to be authenticated at the same time.
+The multi-detect service also returns a "Master Ticket" that can be used to fix any coins that return fracked.
+This master-ticket must be used within a few minutes.
+See the fix service to know how to use this ticket.

 Example **POST** authenticating three coins
 ```